dpryan79/HTCondor-galaxy/README.md

 HTCondor Galaxy Docker Image
 ============================

-This repository acts as a layer on top of the Galaxy Docker image, providing support for using HTCondor on a remote server as a scheduler.
-For general setup of the underlying Galaxy Docker image, see it's page.
+This repository acts as a layer on top of the [Galaxy Docker](https://github.com/bgruening/docker-galaxy-stable) image, providing support for using [HTCondor](http://research.cs.wisc.edu/htcondor/) on a remote server as a scheduler for [Galaxy](http://galaxyproject.org/).
+For general setup of the underlying Galaxy Docker image, [see its page](https://github.com/bgruening/docker-galaxy-stable).

 Usage
 =====